BernaAlemdag/TriFeaturizer/README.md

 ## Features

-- **Three input domains, one notebook** : Sequences, molecules, and inorganic materials.
+- **Three input domains, one notebook** Sequences, molecules, and inorganic materials.
-- **Explained + full views** : A curated table for humans, and the complete vector for models.
+- **Explained + full views**: A curated table for humans, and the complete vector for models.
 - **Batch mode → Excel** : Upload a CSV / Excel / JSON list and download a full feature matrix as `.xlsx`.
 - **Charts** : Amino-acid composition & Kyte–Doolittle hydropathy, drug-likeness vs. rule-of-five radar, element fractions & lattice parameters all exported as **600-dpi PNGs**.
 - **CIF crystal support** : Parse a structure, get density/symmetry features and an optional SOAP fingerprint.